 Cost-Benefit Analysis Definition

-Cost benefits analysis refers to a technique used to measure the return against cost in both financial and environmental aspect.
+Cost benefits analysis refers to a technique used to measure the return against cost in both financial and environmental aspects.
 The technique provides a better analysis of the data under evaluation.
-The current economy is based on analytics, and people make many decisions based on the daily activities.
+The current economy is based on analytics, and people make many decisions based on daily activities.
 These decisions are made for the purpose of marketing studies, business plans.
 The analysis of the data helps the organization to achieve an effective evaluation of the economic and social outcomes of the activities.
 In this regard, the cost-benefit analysis plays an important role in helping the organizations, companies, and institutions to make an informed economic and social decision.
 Besides, it helps the organizations to determine the feasibility of the projects the investor intend to invest.
 During the analysis, both the direct and indirect cost from a project is evaluated to determine its feasibility.
-After conducting the cost benefits analysis, the planner or managers should make decisions based on the following question; it is worth to invest in the project?
+After conducting the cost-benefits analysis, the planner or managers should make decisions based on the following question; it is worth investing in the project?
 Should the project continue?
 Since cost-benefits analysis is carried throughout the project`s life, these questions are therefore asked in every stage of project life.

 A Little More on What is Cost-Benefit Analysis

 The cost-benefit analysis technique is used to measure the costs per unit of a product produced against profits generated by that product when it is sold.

 When the ratio obtained is high, it means that the investor has generated higher profit at a lower cost.
 This makes the fundamental analysis for the future investment.
 When planning to make an investment decision, it is important for the investor to evaluate the ratio between cots and benefits to determine the viability of the project.

 Variables that determine cots benefit ratio.

 The cost and benefit ratio are influenced by various variables.
 Some of the variables that affect cost and benefits include: